-1. Aside from tax-exempt organizations utilizing blockers to avoid Unrelated Business Income Taxes, what other types of investors utilize blocker corporations and what tax benefit do they receive for investing in them?
+Aside from tax-exempt organizations utilizing blockers to avoid Unrelated Business Income Taxes, what other types of investors utilize blocker corporations and what tax benefit do they receive for investing in them?

-This is not my area of expertise but in looking into your question I have learned that in the investment fund context, I understand that many foreign investors use blockers, both domestic and foreign, to cause the blocker to file tax returns instead of the foreign investor.
+This is not my area of expertise but in looking into your question I have learned that in the investment find context, I understand that many foreign investors use blockers, both domestic and foreign, to cause the blocker to file tax returns instead of the foreign investor.
 This allows one return to be prepared, usually, by the fund sponsor or its accountants, instead of separate returns by each foreign investor.

-- 2. For please indicate how many were tax-exempt, the type of entity, e.g., charity, private foundation, pension fund, etc., whether they are a U.S. or Foreign investor, and percentage ownership interest in the corporation. - 3.
+For the blockers you provided information on in your last written response, please indicate how many were tax-exempt, the type of entity, e.g., charity, private foundation, pension fund, etc., whether they are a U.S. or Foreign investor, and percentage ownership interest in the corporation.

 Since a U.S. blocker corporation likely pays U.S Income tax, what benefits accrue to investors in such corporations?
 In other words, why do U.S. and foreign investors invest in U.S. blockers?
 Also, why would a U.S. investor invest in a "Foreign for U.S. Investment" blocker?